-If you experience ataxia, your doctor will for a treatable cause of it.
+If you experience ataxia, your doctor will ask for a treatable cause.
 Your doctor will conduct a physical examination as well as a neurological one.
 Your doctor will check your:

 In addition, your doctor may order laboratory tests.
 The tests your doctor may order could include:

-Imagine Studies: A computerized tomography (CT) scan, or a magnetic resonance imaging (MRI) of your brain might help with determining potential causes of ataxia.
-An MRI can at times show shrinking of a person's cerebellum and other brain structures in people who have ataxia.
+A computerized tomography (CT) scan or magnetic resonance imaging (MRI) of your brain might help with determining potential causes of ataxia.
+An MRI can sometimes show the shrinking of a person's cerebellum and other brain structures in people with ataxia.

-Genetic Testing: Your doctor may recommend genetic testing to determine whether you or your child has the gene mutation that causes one of the hereditary ataxic conditions.
-Gene tests are available for many people, yet not available for many others who experience forms of hereditary ataxias.
+Your doctor may recommend genetic testing to determine whether you or your child has the gene mutation that causes one of the hereditary ataxic conditions.
+Gene tests are available for many people, yet not for others who experience hereditary ataxias.

-Lumbar Puncture: A lumbar puncture or, 'spinal tap,' involves a needle being inserted into a person's lower back between two lumbar bones in order to remove a sample of cerebrospinal fluid.
+A lumbar puncture or 'spinal tap' involves a needle inserted into a person's lower back between two lumbar bones to remove a sample of cerebrospinal fluid.
 The fluid, which surrounds and protects a person's spinal cord and brain, is then sent to a laboratory for testing.

 Ataxia and Adaptive Devices